scytheStudio/SCodes/README.md

 SCodes library is using `SBarcodeFilter` class for Qt5 and `SBarcodesScanner` class for Qt6 version.

 VideoOutput QML element has major changes and it is not possible to use same QML files for       both version.
-If you want to implement barcode reader functionality for both version you need to create two seperate QML file too(that's because of QML VideoOutput changes in multimedia module of Qt6).
+If you want to implement barcode reader functionality for both version you need to create two separate QML file too(that's because of QML VideoOutput changes in multimedia module of Qt6).
 Check our [QmlBarcodeReader example](https://github.com/scytheStudio/SCodes/tree/master/examples/QmlBarcodeReader) for more details.

 `SBarcodeFilter.cpp` and `SBarcodesScanner.cpp` files included/excluded according to the Qt version in the [SCodes CMakeLists file](https://github.com/scytheStudio/SCodes/blob/master/src/CMakeLists.txt).
 The idea of excluding the related class according to Qt version is prevent to get error from not existing libraries when you compile the project for Qt6(e.g. QVideoFilterRunnable, QAbstractVideoFilter).
 Likewise in Qt5 for QVideoSink.